fwextensions/QuicKey/docs/index.md

 ![Suspended tab](img/suspended-tab.png)

-The original URL is shown in the menu (not that long one that you see in the location bar), so if you search for `chrome` or `extension`, you won't simply match all the suspended tabs, which is what happens in other tab search extensions.
+The original URL is shown in the menu (not that long `chrome-extension://` one you see in the location bar), so if you search for `chrome` or `extension`, you won't simply match all the suspended tabs, which is what happens in other tab search extensions.

 Press <b><kbd>shift</kbd><kbd>enter</kbd></b> to switch to a tab and unsuspend it in one go.
 Or shift-click it with the mouse.